-- Accounts owned in a trust or fiduciary capacity are not eligible for Internet Banking access.
+- Accounts owned in a trust or fiduciary capacity are reviewed for eligibility for Internet Banking access.

 - Accounts that are accessed through Internet Banking continue to be subject to the account agreements and disclosures for such accounts.
 Please continue to refer to the applicable disclosures for any fees and terms and conditions relating to using the accounts.

 - Granting Access to Other People (Shared Access)